 Vapes are handheld electronic devices for adults that produce inhalable fog-like vapor, often with nicotine and various flavors.

 The first retail vape was an electronic cigarette designed to look like a tobacco cigarette.
 Created by Hon Lik, the e-cigarette was released by the China-based company, Ruyan, in the early 2000s.
-Then to Europe and America around 2007.
+Then, it came to Europe and America around 2007.
 Now different types of vapes range in design, power, and vapor-making ability.
 The basics of their functions and usage are the same as the first one made.

 A vape works as a complete system.
-No one component is the vape, it’s what you have when it all comes together.
+No one component is the vape; it’s what you have when it all comes together.
 Many experienced users shop a la carte for mixing and matching vape parts, but beginners are advised to stick to pre-packaged kits with everything included to ensure appropriate compatibility.

 The vape mod is a battery device, normally using lithium-ion batteries.
 These devices can come in many forms and sizes.
 They’re named accordingly, like box mods, vape pens, tube mods, to small designs called pod vapes and e-cigarettes.
-The term “mod” is a nod to the early days of vaping when users modified devices for more power.
+The term “mod” is a nod to the early days of vaping when users modified flashlights for more power.

-Nowadays, vape mods have a broad range in electronic features and power limits.
+Nowadays, vape mods have a broad range of electronic features and power limits.
 Some are more advanced and can be adjustable in watts (variable wattage mods) or even controlled in temperature (temperature control mods); others have no adjustability and require no technological understanding from the user.

 The levels of power in a vape mod generally dictate the ease of use, as well as the experience required to safely operate them.